Risdiplam / Evrysdi / RG7916

 Global Pre-Approval Access Programme

-Roche has initiated a global Pre approval Access (PAA) / Compassionate Use (CU) programme for risdiplam.
-A PAA / CU programme enables patients who are facing the most urgent medical need and have no other treatment options, to access investigational therapies before these receive regulatory approval.
-Access to these programmes is strictly regulated and varies from country to country.
-It is already available for patients in participating countries within the European Union with SMA Type 1 and will expand to patients with SMA Type 2 when Roche files for a Marketing Authorisation Application (MAA) to the European Medicines Agency (EMA).
+Roche has initiated a global Pre-Approval Access (PAA) / Compassionate Use Programme (CUP) for risdiplam.
+A CUP enables patients who are facing the most urgent medical need and have no other treatment options, to access investigational therapies before these receive regulatory approval.
+Access is strictly regulated and varies between countries.
+It is already available for patients who have SMA Type 1 in participating countries within the European Union and will expand to patients with SMA Type 2 when Roche files for a Marketing Authorisation Application (MAA) to the European Medicines Agency (EMA).
 This is currently planned for mid-2020.

 In the UK, access to this programme is via the Early Access to Medicines Scheme (EAMS).
 This is regulated by the Medicines and Healthcare products Regulatory Agency (MHRA).
 Roche UK submitted their application for an EAMS on 4th May 2020.
 An EAMS application usually takes approximately 90 days to process, although in some circumstances it can be a little less.

 In the meantime, Roche UK will consider individual compassionate use applications made by healthcare professionals on behalf of their patients who have SMA Type 1 and meet the programme’s criteria.

 Roche is seeking a broad label for the treatment of SMA in paediatric and adult patients – that’s access for those who have SMA Type 1, Type 2 and Type 3.

-In Europe, Roche anticipate filing a Marketing Authorisation Application (MAA) to the European Medicines Agency (EMA) by the middle of 2020.
+Roche anticipate filing a Marketing Authorisation Application (MAA) to the European Medicines Agency (EMA) by mid-2020.